stevenwdv/fathom-shadow/docs/training.rst

 1. Collect samples.
 Observe patterns in the :term:`target` nodes as you do.
 2. Write a few rules based on your observations.
 3. Run the trainer.
 Start with 10-20 training pages and an equal number of validation ones.
 4. If accuracy is insufficient, examine the failing training pages.
-The trainer will point these out on the commandline, but FathomFox's Evaluator will help you track down ones that are hard to distinguish from their excerpts.
+The trainer will point these out on the commandline, but FathomFox's Evaluator will help you track down ones that are hard to distinguish from their tag excerpts.
 Remediate by changing or adding rules.
 If there are smells Fathom is missing—positive or negative—add rules that score based on them.
 5. Go to 3, making sure to re-vectorize if you have added or changed rules.
 6. Once *validation accuracy* is sufficient, use the :command:`fathom-test` tool on a fresh set of vectorized *testing* samples.
 This is your *testing accuracy* and should reflect real-world performance, assuming your sample size is large and representative enough.
 The computed 95% confidence intervals should help you decide the former.
 7. If testing accuracy is too low, imbibe the testing pages into your training corpus, and go back to step 3.
 As typical in supervised learning systems, testing samples should be considered "burned" once they are measured against a single time, as otherwise you are effectively training against them.
 Samples are precious.